-National Priority Habitat National Status & Extent Local Priority Habitat Habitat of Importance for IDB Extent, status and Location of Habitat of Importance within drainage district IDB Potential for Maintaining, Restoring or Expanding Habitat (high/medium/low) Fen, marsh & swamp Approximately 5,000ha of reed beds in the UK Fens & wet reedbeds Reedbed Isolated open water bodies.
+National Priority Habitat National Status & Extent Local Priority Habitat Habitat of Importance for IDB Extent, status and Location of Habitat of Importance within drainage district IDB Potential for Maintaining, Restoring or Expanding Habitat (high/medium/low) Approximately 5,000ha of reed beds in the UK Fens & wet reedbeds Reedbed Isolated open water bodies.
 Extensive reed margins on some watercourses.
-Potential to expand reedbed habitat by extending existing margins Broadleaved, mixed and yew woodland Approximately 50,000-70,000 hectares Wet woodland Wet woodland Marginal to isolated open water bodies Very limited potential to expand this habitat by extending existing areas Rivers and streams & Standing open water and canals Up to 300,000 hectares total Rivers, canals and drains Watercourses All of the Board maintained watercourses with permanent water Potential to restore permanent water to dry or only seasonally wet watercourses, and to create new watercourses to offset loss to culverting Coastal and Floodplair Grazing Marsh Up to 300,000 hectares Grazing Marsh Flood Meadow & Washland Stapleford Ranges, and possibly Thurlby and a few other places Very limited potential to expand this habitat by extending existing areas Hedgerows Widespread Hedgerows Hedgerows Throughout the Board area Survey and monitor to assess and maintain the resource of this habitat
+Potential to expand reedbed habitat by extending existing margins and yew woodland Approximately 50,000-70,000 hectares Wet woodland Wet woodland Marginal to isolated open water bodies Very limited potential to expand this habitat by extending existing areas Up to 300,000 hectares total Rivers, canals and drains Watercourses All of the Board maintained watercourses with permanent water Potential to restore permanent water to dry or only seasonally wet watercourses, and to create new watercourses to offset loss to culverting Coastal and Floodplain Grazing Marsh Up to 300,000 hectares Grazing Marsh Flood Meadow & Washland Stapleford Ranges, and possibly Thurlby and a few other places Very limited potential to expand this habitat by extending existing areas Hedgerows Widespread Hedgerows Hedgerows Throughout the Board area Survey and monitor to assess and maintain the resource of this habitat